 Since I want to do all of the books at the same time (they’re all SO good!), I pick and choose from Five In a Row Volumes 1-3.
 I skip around and try to match the season and what my girls are currently interested in.

 I mostly use FIAR, but throw in a few of our classic favorites as well.

-You can visit all of my literature-based printables and see if there’s any you’d like to use as well.
-There are many more literature printable packs as soon as I can find time to write the posts. 😉
+You can visit all of my unit study posts and see if there’s any you’d like to use as well.

 —> Singapore Math K Levels A and B – The Kindergarten level of Singapore Math books do not have a Home Instructor’s Guide as the other levels do.
 However, they have great on-the-spot teaching tips at the bottom of each page.
 I usually do a couple of those activities and we complete several pages a day since the beginning of Book A is review for her.